Which Social Media Analytics Course Best Advances Your Marketing Skills in 2025?

 What you’ll do:

-- Match metrics to business goals
+- Match social media metrics to business goals

-- Spot content winners and losers
+- Spot content winners and losers by analyzing social media data

-- Set campaign benchmarks
+- Set campaign benchmarks using insights from social media analytics courses

 Intermediate Modules